 Due diligence is the process of carefully investigating and checking all the important details about something before making a decision, especially when buying a company or investing in a business.
 It's like doing your homework to make sure everything is in order and there are no surprises after you make the commitment.

-Due diligence goes further than financial statements, it seeks to explain financial figures and the levers behind them.
-It involves analysing key financial metrics such as revenue growth, profit margins, and cash flow patterns to understand the underlying drivers of the business's financial performance.
+Due diligence goes beyond financial statements.
+It seeks to explain financial figures and the levers behind them.
+It involves analysing key financial metrics such as revenue growth, profit margins, and cash flow patterns to understand the underlying drivers of the business's financial performance. - The Stability Assessment:

-Determining the fair market value* of the business is a crucial aspect of due diligence.
-By conducting a thorough financial analysis, buyers can assess whether the asking price aligns with the business's worth.
+Determining the business's fair market value* is a crucial aspect of due diligence.
+Buyers can assess whether the asking price aligns with the business's worth by conducting a thorough financial analysis.
 This ensures that both parties negotiate a fair deal based on accurate valuations and financial projections.

 ℹ️ *Fair Market Value (FMV) is the price that a knowledgeable, willing, and unpressured buyer would likely pay to a knowledgeable, willing, and unpressured seller.
 It represents what an asset would sell for under normal market conditions.